-Before giving the proof of the proposition, it is convenient to recall the following simple corollary of the Hessian and higher integrability estimates proven in our previous work~\cite{ErnetaBdy1}.
+Before proving the proposition, it is convenient to recall the following simple corollary of the Hessian and higher integrability estimates proven in our previous work~\cite{ErnetaBdy1}.
 Here and throughout this section, we use the notation for half-annuli from~\cite{CabreRadial}, namely, for $\rho_2 > \rho_1 > 0$, we let